 Scotland's Wildlife Discovery Centre well underway at Highland Wildlife Park

-Posted 6 Nov 2023 in Edinburgh Zoo
+Posted 6 Nov 2023 in Highland Wildlife Park

 Recent visitors to Highland Wildlife Park will have noticed we are in the midst of an exciting building project on-site.
 Scotland’s Wildlife Discovery Centre will connect more people with wildlife and inspire action to protect nature at a time when the world faces a biodiversity crisis.